(Updated Dec 9, 2020)

 Embattled Poland was the last local obstacle to Mittel-Europa.
 By a series of amazing diplomatic victories, Adolf Hitler had taken all the other hurdles without firing a shot.
 This led the average German to believe that the Fuehrer would complete the process without recourse to arms… Why, they asked, should Britain and France stick their noses into what was none of their business?
 Most Germans did not believe that the Western Powers would risk a general war over Poland.
 The German people was thus psychologically unprepared for what actually happened.
 When they found themselves suddenly plunged into a decisive struggle with the Western Powers, Germans were torn between two emotions: disgust at what they considered a stupidly needless war, and fear for the consequences which it might involve.
 All sorts of persons I talked with stigmatized the war as a tragic blunder.
 Some of them went so far as to criticize their Government for having acted too precipitately.

 This Hitler four-dimension chess-playing, to me, doesn’t sound like evil genius.
 More like evil stupidity.
 And I haven’t said anything about the criminal, moronic policies that forced thousands of Germany’s most brilliant minds out of the country, and left them scheming to destroy his regime; the silly racism that still led Germany to treat even key allies, actual and potential, with disdain because they were insufficiently Aryan in the minds of semi-literate buffoons; the unfulfilled plans to invade the likes of Catholic, Fascist-leaning Ireland (it sure looks like Hitler was really into invading fellow Fascist countries); and the contradictions in a mind that only wanted peace with Britain but first gave Britain no choice other than declaring war on him.
-And I haven’t even started off with Mussolini.
+And don’t get me started on Mussolini.

 Italy was no Germany in 1939, we all can agree on that.
 Italy was a significant European power, but it didn’t have a large enough industrial base, or an efficient enough state, to wage war for years against determined, powerful enemies.